 The Group Connection field is set to one if the sender supports group connection, or is set to zero otherwise.

-Multinode Connection Assignment
+Guard Time Provisioning

+The Guard Time Provisioning field is set as follows:

-The Multinode Connection Assignment field is set to one if the sender supports multinode connection assignment, or is set to zero otherwise.
+In frames sent by a node, it is set to one if the node supports and requires centralized guard time provisioning, or is set to zero if the node supports and requires distributed guard time provisioning.

+In frames sent by a hub, it is reserved.

 Relaying Node

 The Relaying Node field is set to one if the sender is a node that supports the functionality required of a relaying node in a two-hop extended star body area network (BAN), or is set to zero if the sender is a node that does not support such a functionality.
 It is reserved if the sender is a hub.